-In honor of the millions of individuals and families affected by the devastating aftermaths of brain injuries, March has been named National Brain Injury Awareness Month.
+In honour of the millions of individuals and families affected by the devastating aftermaths of brain injuries, March has been named National Brain Injury Awareness Month.
 Aiming to educate the public on the prevalence of brain injuries and how to provide support to people in the long stages of recovery, associations across the nation host a variety of events for communities and dedicated supporters like Siler & Ingber to get involved to inspire change.

 THE REALITY OF BRAIN INJURIES

 Brain injuries are a significant cause of permanent disability and death.
 In fact, brain injuries make up 30% of all reported injuries across the nation.
 Injuries to the brain can range from mild to severe, and do not discriminate based on age.
-Damage to the brain can cause significant challenges in person’s life, causing difficulties in cognitive, psychological, social, and physical functionings.
+Damage to the brain can cause significant challenges in a person’s life, causing difficulties in cognitive, psychological, social, and physical functioning.